philzook58/philzook58.github.io/_posts/2026-06-01-arena_coegraph2_rational.md

 ![](/assets/rational_tree.png)

-But a picture does not quite code nor rigorous math make (?
+But a picture does not quite code nor rigorous math make (Welllllll...
 Diagrammatic reasoning can be as legit as any other form of reasoning or syntax.
-And yet I'm uncomfortable until we've reduced what we're talking about to tree-like formula).
+But I still feel like I need to know how to translate the diagrams to something more formula and code-like).
 You kind of need a story about how to represent this in a system you can actually work with, say ZFC or python or lean or what have you.

 I think there is a somewhat natural journey starting from a basic term datatypes, turning to an arena datatype, and then removing the condition of acyclicity of nodes in the arena.
 The is a implementation flavored explanation of what a co-term / cyclic / rational term even is.
 Then we can talk about some of the things we like to do with terms and how to generalize that to rational terms: